Common wear types and their causes

 Motorcycle tires are very expensive and probably the biggest expense for any track day rider or racer (apart from track time maybe), so making sure we are best equipped to deal with a tire wear problem if it crops up is extremely important for keeping your tires, and your wallet in good condition.

 Taking the above advice into account, you will now be able to spot some of the clues and tell-tale signs that show up when we experience unsavory tire wear.
 As a result, you can get on top of it as soon as possible before it ruins your tires.

-It’s also worth noting however that this is a fairly simplified guide to tire wear and tearing as there are a multitude of factors that come into play such as pressures, suspension make up, how the rider rides the bike, and even the nature of the track where the problems occur.
+It’s also worth noting however that this is a fairly simplified guide to tire wear and tearing as there is a multitude of factors that come into play such as pressures, suspension make up, how the rider rides the bike and even the nature of the track where the problems occur.
 So, this is intended to give you some baseline knowledge so you can head in the right direction of getting your tire problems fixed.